 Old-Age and Survivors Insurance (OASI) beneficiaries.
-Persons receiving a Social Security benefit as a retired worker or the dependent or survivor of a retired worker who reported a monthly Social Security benefit in the survey for 1 or more of the 4 months before the wave 7 interview and received one of the specified benefits for December 1991.
-Type of benefit was identified on the basis of the Master Beneficiary Record Beneficiary Identification Code (BIC).
-Interviews for wave 7 were conducted in February through May 1992.
+Persons receiving a Social Security benefit as a retired worker or the dependent or survivor of a retired worker who reported a monthly Social Security benefit in the survey for one or more of the four months prior to the wave 7 interview and received one of the specified benefits for December 1991.
+Identification of type of benefit was made on the basis of the Master Beneficiary Record Beneficiary Identification Code (BIC).
+Interviews for the seventh wave were conducted in February through May 1992.

 Poverty and near-poverty.
 Poverty status is measured by comparing the individual's family income for the 4-month survey reference period with one-third of the official annual poverty threshold adjusted to the price level appropriate to the subannual time period.
-Persons with family income below the corresponding threshold are classified as poor; those with family income below 1.25 times the corresponding threshold are classified as poor or near-poor.
-Dividing family income by the corresponding family threshold yields the family income expressed as a fraction or multiple of the poverty line, that is, 1.00, 1.25, 4.00, and so on.
+Persons with family incomes below the corresponding threshold are classified as poor; those with family incomes below 1.25 times the corresponding threshold are classified as poor or near-poor.
+Dividing family income by the corresponding family threshold yields the family income expressed as a fraction or multiple of the poverty line, i.e., 1.00, 1.25, 4, etc.